liran08/learngit/readme.txt

-git is a very good's version control system git is free software git is firend
+git is a very good's version control system git is free software,can you work git brahch dev git is firensd